jasebanico/GovHack2022-JESSICA/docs/index.md

 ## JESSICA: Junior Environment Science Student Information and Collaboration App

+### Description

+Citizen Science is when the public voluntarily help conduct scientific research, and share results to organisations and the public.
+It's also a great way to get the youth engaged with the local community environment!

+JESSICA stands for Junior Environmental Science Student Information and Collaboration App, and it is both a tool and a community to encourage in the participation of Citizen Science, engaging students with their local community and environmental organisations.

+For example, schools and organisations can host activities in JESSICA such as:
+- being weed warriors in NT, to learn about, and help in, the fight against Gamba Grass
+- contribute to koala research in QLD
+- finding and identifying rare species, such as the jewel beetle, in ACT
+- study water quality and its effect on flora and fauna in Gippsland Lakes

+By reading and posting content/media in JESSICA, they also get to practice valuable work skills such as research, observation, analysis, communication, and presentation skills.
+They also get to interact with the local environment industry and its professionals.

+JESSICA, through its Geo Index App, aggregates vast scientific data available in various repositories, and make them accessible to the general public, by flagging relevant local information in close proximity.

+For this project, we used Scratch as a prototyping tool.
+It is used by primary school kids to create interactive stories, animation, and games.
+For this hack, we used Scratch as a prototyping tool to conduct tests.

 ### How JESSICA Addresses the Challenges

 **Water Quality - Gippsland Lakes**